GriffinCanCode/griffincancode/README.md

 ## Philosophy

-Ship relentlessly.
-Build tools that outlive trends.
-Choose languages for the problem, not the resume.

 I work at the intersection of **systems programming**, **language design**, and **AI infrastructure**.
-Most projects are performance-critical tools written in languages that prioritize correctness and speed—Rust, D, OCaml, Haskell.
+Most projects are performance-critical tools written in languages that prioritize correctness and speed.

 ---